You got a little hot and heavy in the heat of the moment, and now, there’s evidence of it for all to see — right there on your neck.

-Instead, jump right to warm compresses and repeat as necessary for as many days as it takes the mark to fade.
+Instead, jump right to warm compresses and repeat as necessary for as many days as it takes for the mark to fade.

-Some sources suggest aloe vera, which can calm skin inflammation (as in the case of sunburns) — but Dr. Vij says it’s not actually much help on hickeys.
+Some sources suggest applying aloe vera, which can calm skin inflammation (as in the case of sunburns), but Dr. Vij says it’s not actually much help on hickeys.

 If you have a big event coming up, you can ask your doctor about laser removal for a hickey in the 24 to 48 hours after it first appears.
-Beyond that, though, even lasering can’t help much, and you’ll just have to wait out the healing process.
+Be warned, though, that this method can be an expensive route, and it will still take a day or two for it to heal completely.
+Beyond that, your best bet is to wait out the healing process.

 While you wait for your hickey to heal, if you want to cover up the evidence, you can rely on the following:

 Of course, there’s another option: You don’t have to cover up your hickey if you feel safe leaving it uncovered.
 You shouldn’t feel ashamed or buckle under the weight of self-blame when it comes to relationships and sexual activity — instead, consider embracing sex positivity.